nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-10-21-reuse-msdn-benefits-org-id/index.md

 ---
 title: Reuse your MSDN benefits with your Org ID
-description: "Learn how to transfer your MSDN benefits to your Org ID effortlessly.
-Follow our step-by-step guide to maximize your Azure subscription today!"
+description: Learn how to transfer your MSDN benefits to your Org ID effortlessly.
+Follow our step-by-step guide to maximize your Azure subscription today!
 date: 2014-10-21
 creator: Martin Hinshelwood
 id: "10786"